airbytehq/airbyte/docs/integrations/sources/salesforce.md

 | Namespaces | No |

 #### Incremental Deletes Sync
-We can retrieve deleted records in Salesforce.
-It is available only for streams with the `IsDeleted` field in the schema.
+This connector retrieves deleted records from Salesforce.
+For the streams which support it, a deleted record will be marked with the field `isDeleted=true` value.
-If the record was deleted, Salesforce set `IsDeleted=True` and in the next incremental sync, we read this record.
-In case, when the record was created, synced, then updated and deleted, synced one more time, we retrieve the record with updated data and `IsDeleted=True`.

 ### Performance considerations